vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 There was a man who attended his lord’s wife.
 When Her Ladyship died, he did not shave his head, justifying his stance by proclaiming, “My Lord said I should not.”[^300] Nevertheless, other servants dispatched by her father, a lord in another clan, whose relationship was more distant than his, did shave their heads.
 It was not good form that only they take holy orders, so the attendant was forced to follow suit.

+[^300]: That is, to retire from service and leave the mundane world by taking the tonsure, and spend one’s days praying for the repose of the deceased’s soul.

 In this case, even though the lord declared that he need not relinquish his post and shave his head, he should have disobeyed him.
 It was immaterial what the lord and senior advisors thought.
 When Her Ladyship Denkōin[^301] died, six of her male and female servants followed her in death, and long before this Yatsunami Musashi[^302] also resolved to commit *oibara*.[^303] Resolutely proclaim: “It affects His Lordship’s honor, so I will disregard such a directive.”

+[^301]: Katsushige’s daughter, who married Uesugi Sadakatsu \(1604–1645\).
+She died in 1635.

+[^302]: Formerly a retainer of Hata Nobutoki, he later entered the service of the Nabeshima clan.

+[^303]: This incident is related to when Yatsunami Musashi was tasked with escorting Oyasu, the adopted daughter of Ryūzōji Takanobu \(1529–1584\), to her arranged wedding with Hata Mikawa-no-Kami of Karatsu to form a familial alliance.
+She became very ill on route, and Musashi avowed to follow her in death to save the reputation of the province should she die on his watch.
+See Book 8-47.

 ___________